markh-de/KiVar/README.md

 ## Installation

+> [!NOTE]
+> The Action Plugin and the CLI app can be installed independently of each other.
+As the Action Plugin does not have external dependencies, it does not require the CLI package to be installed.

 ### KiVar Action Plugin

 The recommended plugin installation method is to use KiCad's integrated **Plugin and Content Manager**.
 KiVar is included in the **official PCM repository**, allowing a smooth and safe installation and update experience.
 For manual installation users can also choose to download the plugin archive package.